skycoin/User-Manuals/Personalizing your Skywallet.md

 **Deleting the PIN code**

-To improve the security of your Skywallet, it is recommended that your Skywallet should always have a PIN code.
+Ideally, a Skywallet should always have a PIN code, and it is a recommended precaution to improve the security of your Skywallet.

 However, you can choose to delete the PIN code of your Skywallet using the Hardware Wallet window.
 <Screenshot of the Hardware Wallet window with Delete PIN code button highlighted>